hanbin973/kimura_crow/README.md

-# Solution for "An Introduction to Population Genetics Theory"
+# Solution to "An Introduction to Population Genetics Theory"
-Solution for Crow & Kimura, Reprint (2009)
+Solution to Crow & Kimura, Reprint (2009)